 Branka Cvjetičanin, Davor Kristijan, Željko Mrkšić, Jasmina Fučkan, Ivana Gabrić, Lea Vene, Nina Pisk, Sanja Horvatinčić, Danijela Pandža, Petra Srbljinović, Petra Krolo, Nikolina Pejić, Ivan Peleh, Barbara Majnarić, Leopold Rupnik…

 There were many colleagues and associates working with us during this time, and we are looking forward to all those who are yet to come.

-The founders and members of the Institute for Contemporary Art are:
+Institute for Contemporary Art are: